Christmas Closure

 • Academies can be flexible with their curriculum, term dates, and staffing to meet local needs

-• The provision governing academies is the individual contract (Education Funding Agreement) between the Department of Education (The Education Skills Funding Agency) and the school
+• The provision governing academies is the individual contract (Education Funding Agreement) between the Department for Education (The Education Skills Funding Agency) and the school

 • The Academy Trust is the admission authority